 bihani: (noun) morning, beginning of a new day

-Established in 2013, Bihani Social Venture is Nepal’s first and only social enterprise working in the field of ageing.
+Established in 2013, Bihani Social Venture is Nepal’s first social enterprise working in the field of ageing.
 Bihani works towards addressing societal barriers and exclusions based on age thereby fostering communities that are inclusive of senior citizens in an environment that enables active ageing and living with dignity.

 To promote a society inclusive of elders, Bihani offers innovative and diverse services and activities.
 Our primary focus is on individuals above the age of 50 (however not limited to it) while our secondary focus is on families, institutions and organisations who directly or indirectly work or interact with elders.

 Bihani’s innovative and diverse services and activities related to health, social engagement and participation, and organisational development promote the formation of new bonds and exchange of knowledge/ capacities across generations.

 Our main focus is on individuals who want to re-engage, re–explore and re–live or simply continue living a rewarding second half of their lives.
 Our secondary focus is on institutions, organisations and individuals, to raise awareness and sensitise regarding the context of shifting demography/ changing population trend and the diverse issues that may be associated with ageing; disability, social isolation, among others.

 To address the issues of loneliness, dependency, and loss of confidence due to retirement, relocation, health status or family member’s migration or busy lifestyle, through social engagement activities